ankitasikdar/cse2122/homework/homework-stack.markdown

 layout: default
 ---

+In Class we discussed about the 'Stack' data structure( remember that it is LIFO 'last in first out').
+A stack can be implemented using arrays or a linked list.
+In this homework, I want you to implement a Stack using linked lists.

 IMP : Do not use the Stack container adaptor, i.e do not use the "stack" header file.
 You will have to write code for your own functions.
+In esscence you will have to implement the following functions:

+isEmpty: Return true if the stack is empty.
+Top: Access the top element.
+Push: Add a new element and update the TOP
+Pop: Remove element and update the TOP

+Look at the code for Linked List for a good starting point.
+Remember to use top instead of first.

 In class, I had shown you how stacks are used to evaluate expressions in the postfix form.